OfficeDev/m365-msteams-northwind-app-samples/lab-instructions/aad/A02-after-teams-sso.md

 ### Step 1: Add a module with Teams helper functions

-Create a file called teamsHelpers.js in the client/modules folder, and paste in this code:
+Create a file called `teamsHelpers.js` in the `client/modules folder`, and paste in this code:

 ~~~javascript
 // async function returns true if we're running in Teams